MaelkMark/currconv/CONTRIBUTING.md

 - Make sure that you are using the latest version.
 - Determine if your bug is really a bug and not an error on your side.
+- Check the [currently working on](README.md#currently-working-on) section to see if we are already working on this bug.
 - To see if other users have experienced (and potentially already solved) the same issue you are having, check if there is not already a bug report existing for your bug or error in the [bug tracker](https://github.com/MaelkMark/currconv/issues?q=label%3Abug).
 - Collect information about the bug: